H. Dale Jackson: Personal life

 Jackson was an imposing figure, over six feet tall, with a deep, resonant voice and deliberate speech.
 He considered the church, its mission, people, message and business operation to be his sacred trust; if necessary, he could be intimidating.
 He had a reputation of having no fear, even when facing armed criminals.
 He was known to exhibit the dark side of his Celtic origins; however, he had a ready sense of humor, often self-deprecating.

 He gained considerable notoriety for the black suits and solid black ties he wore every day.
 Once, while waiting in the Nashville airport, a Baptist magazine editor mistook singer Johnny Cash for Jackson.

 Jackson was an experienced boater and avid fisherman who relished angling for rainbow trout in the lakes of southern Missouri and northwestern Arkansas.
 He was also an expert marksman and enjoyed hunting for quail and small game.
 He especially liked to hunt or fish with family and friends, and prepare the game for dinner for a number of guests.
 During the early years of his residence in Harrison, Arkansas, he was a member of the Lions Club.

-Jackson once recalled for his family an occasion of being a featured speaker at a statewide youth event in Little Rock, Arkansas in the early 1960s, where he counseled a teenaged Bill Clinton.
+Jackson once recalled for his family an occasion of being a featured speaker at a statewide youth event in Little Rock, Arkansas, in the early 1960s, where he counseled a teenaged Bill Clinton.
 He remembered the profound impression made by the young man.
 He met and maintained friendships with people from all walks of life, whether they shared his religious beliefs or not.

 Death

 Jackson was a heavy smoker and tobacco user during his early adulthood, although he was able to quit cigarettes "cold turkey".
-In 1965, he underwent surgery at Baptist Hospital in Little Rock, AR to remove a large tumor in his sinus cavity.
-It was during this hospitalization that he was diagnosed with rheumatoid arthritis (RA), which moved out of remission about ten years later.
+In 1965, he underwent surgery at Baptist Hospital in Little Rock, Arkansas, to remove a large tumor in his sinus cavity.
+It was during this hospitalization that he was diagnosed with rheumatoid arthritis, which moved out of remission about ten years later.
 The disease eventually became systemic and subsequently contributed to a heart condition and polyneuropathy.
 He spent his last fifteen years in and out of hospitals, finally receiving hospice care at his home in Sycamore Hills, Missouri.
 In February 2003, he became unresponsive.
 In accordance with his wishes, he was taken off all medications and died peacefully three days later, on February 15, 2003.
 Jackson was given police honors at his funeral at the Overland Baptist Church.